 When you arrive in our welcome area, you will be greeted by staff and, if you are a visiting researcher, given a keycard for a locker.

 - Silenced phones and cameras (for non-flash photography)

 We ask that you leave the following items in your locker:

 The reading room is not a silent space and a conversational level of speech is welcome.
-If you need a deeper quiet, we have disposable earplugs for your use, as well as a separate quieter room off of the main reading room.
+If you need a deeper quiet, we have disposable earplugs for your use.
 Please do not make or take phone calls in the reading room.